Post Traumatic Stress DisorderFeb 22 • 2019

 - Youth with PTSD may experience other problems as well, including depression, other anxiety problems, or acting-out behaviors.
 In teens with PTSD, substance abuse problems are also common (for example, drug or alcohol use)

 - The negative effects of PTSD are far reaching impacting quality of social, occupational, interpersonal, developmental, educational, and health functioning throughout the lifespan.
-Timely and effective intervention is critical
+PTSD is also associated with increased suicide risk, suicidal ideation, and suicide attempts.
+Timely and effective intervention is critical.

 Signs & Symptoms

-Thoughts (Note in very young children they may be unable to identify specific fear thoughts):
+Thoughts (Note that very young children they may be unable to identify specific fearful thoughts):

 - It’s my fault it happened